Main Menu (Mobile)- Block

 A Visual and Physical Indicator for the Presence of a Water Valve in Rodent Cages

-Automatic watering valves for ventilated cage racks come in a variety of styles such as cage-mounted valves, fixed rack-mounted valves, and rack-mounted valves with quick disconnects.
-During cage-cleaning procedures, rack-mounted valves with quick disconnects are removed from racks to be cleaned and autoclaved, to prevent cross-contamination.
+Automatic watering valves for ventilated cage racks come in various styles, such as cage-mounted valves, fixed rack-mounted valves, and rack-mounted valves with quick disconnects.
+During cage-cleaning procedures, rack-mounted valves with quick disconnects are removed from racks to be cleaned and autoclaved to prevent cross-contamination.
 Although this process ensures a high level of sanitation, it can result in the improper placement of a cage in a rack position that does not have a watering valve.
-If a watering valve is not present, the animals will not have access to water, resulting in animal welfare concerns.
+In addition, if a watering valve is not present, the animals will not have access to water, resulting in animal welfare concerns.

-The use of these valve stop devices can be implemented as part of the cage observation and cleaning procedures in a vivarium.
+These valve stop devices can be implemented as part of the cage observation and cleaning procedures in a vivarium.
 By reducing the risk of inadvertently placing cages in rack positions lacking a watering valve, the devices ensure access to water.
-The devices could also increase the use of quick disconnect watering valves, which are beneficial in reducing the potential for cross-contamination between cages.
+The devices could also increase the use of quick disconnect watering valves, which can reduce the potential for cross-contamination between cages.

-- Highly visible physical barrier to prevent inadvertent placement of cages in rack positions lacking a water valve, and to ensure access to water
+- Obvious physical barrier to prevent the inadvertent placement of cages in rack positions lacking a water valve and to ensure access to water

 - Autoclavable for sterilization, enabling re-use of the devices

 - Effective and easily implemented, as demonstrated at the Janelia Research Campus animal care facilities